zhangchl007/MCW-App-modernization/Hands-on lab/Before the HOL - App modernization.md

 In this exercise, you set up an environment for use in the rest of the hands-on lab.
 You should follow all steps provided _before_ attending the Hands-on lab.

-> **IMPORTANT**: Many Azure resources require globally unique names.
+> **Important**: Many Azure resources require globally unique names.
 Throughout these steps, the word "SUFFIX" appears as part of resource names.
 You should replace this with your Microsoft alias, initials, or another value to ensure resources are uniquely named.

 ### Task 1: Provision a resource group